Source of Unconditional Love (SOUL) Hospice (Dog and Owner) Volunteer

 - Meets all requirements of Dignity Health Employee Health screening and clearance for duty, including but not limited to initial health appraisal, vaccinations, and annual PPD testing.

-- Must have a Therapy Pet.
+- Must have a Therapy Pet or Canine Good Citizen Certification.

 - Compliance with maintaining these requirements.